alephdata/aleph/docs/installation.md

 Most of the Aleph configuration is handled via a set of values in a Python configuration file.
-The defaults are documented in the [default_settings.py](https://github.com/alephdata/aleph/blob/master/aleph/default_settings.py) file and can be overridden by pointing to a bespoke configuration file using the environment variable ``ALEPH_SETTINGS``.
+The defaults are documented in the [default_settings.py](https://github.com/alephdata/aleph/blob/master/aleph/default_settings.py) file and can be overridden by creating a configuration file named ``settings.py`` in the aleph base directory.

 While using Docker, the config file, in turn, is largely configured using environment variables in accordance with [12 factor